jonnonz1/nz-statute-book/acts/public/2012/ngati-makino-claims-settlement-act-2012.md

 ### 31 Trustees may waive rights
 (1) The trustees may waive the right to be given summaries, and copies of notices, of resource consent applications under section 29 in relation to a statutory area.
-(2) The trustees may waive the right to have a relevant consent authority, the Environment Court, or the Historic Places Trust have regard to the statutory acknowledgement under sections 25 to 27 in relation to a statutory area.
+(2) The trustees may waive the right to have a relevant consent authority, the Environment Court, or Heritage New Zealand Pouhere Taonga have regard to the statutory acknowledgement under sections 25 to 27 in relation to a statutory area.
-(3) Rights must be waived by written notice to the relevant consent authority, the Environment Court, or the Historic Places Trust, stating—
+(3) Rights must be waived by written notice to the relevant consent authority, the Environment Court, or Heritage New Zealand Pouhere Taonga, stating—
   (a) the scope of the waiver; and
   (b) the period for which it applies.
 (4) An obligation under this subpart does not apply to the extent that the corresponding right has been waived under this section.